These are the Best Game Controllers for Android in 2021

 The 8BitDo M30 keeps the same layout and looks like a super-powered SEGA Genesis controller with wireless Bluetooth support.
 This should give you way better compatibility with your games, allowing you to play them the way you’re supposed to.
 It’s quite likely the best game controller for SEGA fans.

 On the Razer side, Razer includes several products, including the Razer Kishi and the Razer Kaiju Mobile, that will sit in perfectly with whatever use case you’re looking for.
 If that’s a little bit on the expensive side for you, the SteelSeries Stratus Duo looks like an amazing option, while the controllers you probably already have in your household can also be a nice improvement over trying to get kills in Call of Duty: Mobile using the tiny buttons showing up on your screen.
-Note that some controllers would need a clipping mount as well, and here’s a clip that is compatible with the Xbox One Controller.
+Note that some controllers would need a clipping mount as well so here’s a list of the best smartphone mounts for controllers.